×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Tartu is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of accommodation in Tartu.
 Additionally, you can also search for rental listings on social media platforms such as Facebook and Instagram.
 Additionally, you can also contact local real estate agents who can help you find a suitable place to live in Tartu.
-Finally, you can also ask around in the local community for recommendations on places to rent," said one expat in Tartu.
+Finally, you can also ask around in the local community for recommendations on places to rent," remarked one foreigner who made the move to Tartu.

 What do I need to know before moving to Tartu?